 laptop on table in a peaceful cafe

-Do you ever find yourself wondering how to get back into writing?
-If so, you’re not alone.
+you are not alone.
 I’ve had many people ask me over the years, “I used to be creative—what happened?”

 Usually, life happened.
 The necessities of parenthood, caregiving, navigating changes, or just general adulting got in the way.
 Dealing with depression, anxiety, stress, or grief can also suppress our creative side.
 Often, the pressures of work or school can take a toll.
 “I don’t have any energy left for writing,” we tell ourselves, because it’s so easy to forget how the act of creating can be energizing rather than depleting— and can crowd out some of the negativity we’re experiencing in our lives.